Upcoming Scouts BSA Summer Camp Events:

 Camp Staff Wanted

-Each year, Alamo Area Council hires up to 50 young men and women to staff our premier summer camp at Bear Creek Scout Reservation.
+Each year, Alamo Area Council hires up to 50 young men and women to staff our premier summer camp at Bear Creek Scout Camp.

 - Applicants must be a registered member of the Alamo Area Council, or be willing to register.

 - Applicants must exemplify the ideals of the Boy Scouts of America as expressed in the Scout Oath and Law.

 - Preference will be shown to applicants available for the entire period.